OpenSearch (software): History

-The project was created after Elastic NV changed the license of new versions of this software away from the open-source Apache License in favour of the Server Side Public License (SSPL).
-Amazon intends to build an open community with many stakeholders.
-(Currently only Amazon Web Services has maintainership status and write access to the source code repositories, though they invite pull requests from anyone.)
-Other companies such as Logz.io, CrateDB, Red Hat and others have also announced an interest in building or joining a community to continue using and maintaining this open-source software.
+The project was created in 2021 by Amazon Web Services as a fork of Elasticsearch and Kibana after Elastic NV changed the license of new versions of this software away from the open-source Apache License in favour of the Server Side Public License (SSPL).
+Amazon would hold sole ownership status and write access to the source code repositories, but invited pull requests from anyone.
+Other companies such as Logz.io, CrateDB, Red Hat and others announced an interest in building or joining a community to continue using and maintaining this open-source software.

+On September 16, 2024, the Linux Foundation and Amazon Web Services announced the creation of the OpenSearch Software Foundation.
+Ownership of OpenSearch software was transferred from Amazon to OpenSearch Software Foundation, which is organized as an open technical project within the Linux Foundation.
+The Linux Foundation reported that at the time, "OpenSearch recorded more than 700 million software downloads and participation from thousands of contributors and more than 200 project maintainers."
+The OpenSearch Software Foundation would launch with support from premier members Amazon Web Services, SAP, and Uber.

+Projects

 OpenSearch

 OpenSearch is a Lucene-based search engine that started as a fork of version 7.10.2 of the Elasticsearch service.
 It has Elastic NV trademarks and telemetry removed.
 It is licensed under the Apache License, version 2, without a Contributor License Agreement.
 The maintainers have made a commitment to remain completely compatible with Elasticsearch in its initial versions.